Financial-Times/x-dash/packages/x-handlebars/readme.md

 npm install -S @financial-times/x-handlebars
 ```

-To use the helper functions in your application views you must first register them with Handlebars using the `registerHelper` method:
+To use the `x-handlebars` helper functions in your application views you must first register them with Handlebars using the `registerHelper` method.
+Please note that this module exports an object so you don't need to name them individually:

 ```js
 const helpers = require('@financial-times/x-handlebars');